Money and duty free for South Africa

 Overview

-• 1L of spirits or liqueurs and 2L of wine (18 years and over).
+• Alcohol: 2L of wine and 1L of spirits or other alcoholic beverages (18 years and older).

 • 50ml of perfume and 250ml of eau de toilette.